vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 If you use the `no-tls` option, container developers connect Docker clients to the VCH via port 2375, instead of via port 2376.

 <pre>--no-tls</pre>

+<a name="ops-user"></a>
+### `--ops-user` ###

+Short name: None

+A vSphere user account with which the VCH runs after deployment.
+Because deploying a VCH requires greater levels of permissions than running a VCH, you can configure a VCH so that it uses different user accounts for deployment and for operation.
+In this way, you can limit the day-to-day operation of a VCH to an account that does not have full administrator permissions on the target vCenter Server.

+If not specified, the VCH runs with the credentials with which you deploy the VCH, that you specify in either `--target` or `--user`.

+<pre>--ops-user <i>user_name</i></pre>

+Wrap the user name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes special characters.

+<pre>--ops-user '<i>user_n@me</i>'</pre>

+### `--ops-password` ###

+Short name: None

+The password or token for the operations user that you specify in `--ops-user`.

+If not specified, the VCH runs with the credentials with which you deploy the VCH, that you specify in either `--target` or `--user`.

+<pre>--ops-password <i>password</i></pre>

+Wrap the password in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes special characters.

+<pre>--ops-password '<i>p@ssword</i>'</pre>

 <a name="static-ip"></a>